-Although mavrilimumab was studied in Phase 2 clinical trials conducted by MedImmune outside of the United States for the treatment of RA we studied mavrilimumab in a global Phase 2 clinical trial for the treatment of GCA, for which we announced that the trial met both the primary and secondary efficacy endpoints with statistical significance, and are conducting a global placebo-controlled Phase 2/3 clinical trial of mavrilimumab in severe COVID-19-related ARDS, for which we released follow-up preliminary data for both the non-mechanically ventilated and mechanically ventilated cohorts from the Phase 2 portion of the trial.
-Enrollment of non-mechanically ventilated patients in the Phase 3 portion of the trial is ongoing and data is expected in the first quarter of 2022.
-We have been studying vixarelimab in prurigo nodularis, for which we released top-line data from our Phase 2a clinical trial, and are enrolling patients in a Phase 2b dose-ranging study of vixarelimab in prurigo nodularis.
-In addition, we are planning to initiate a Phase 2 proof-of-concept clinical trial of KPL-404 in RA by the end of 2021.
-Our future preclinical product candidates would need to progress through toxicology studies and other requirements to enable an Investigational New Drug application, or IND, prior to clinical development.
+Although mayrilimumab was studied in Phase 2 clinical trials conducted by MedImmune outside of the United States for the treatment of RA, we studied mavrilimumab in a global Phase 2 clinical trial for the treatment of GCA, for which we announced that the trial met both the primary and secondary efficacy endpoints with statistical significance, and are conducting a global placebo-controlled Phase 2/3 clinical trial of mavrilimumab in severe COVID-19-related ARDS, for which we released follow-up preliminary data for both the non-mechanically ventilated and mechanically ventilated cohorts from the Phase 2 portion of the trial.
+Enrollment of non-mechanically ventilated patients in the Phase 3 portion of the trial has been completed, and data are expected in the first quarter of 2022.
+We have been studying vixarelimab in prurigo nodularis, for which we previously released top-line data from our Phase 2a clinical trial, and are conducting a Phase 2b dose-ranging study of vixarelimab in prurigo nodularis, with results expected in the second half of 2022.
+In addition, we are planning to initiate a Phase 2 proof-of-concept clinical trial of KPL-404 in RA in the fourth quarter of 2021.
+Our future preclinical product candidates would need to progress through toxicology studies and other requirements to enable an IND prior to clinical development.
 We cannot be certain that any of our product candidates will be successful in these clinical trials or will receive regulatory approval even after completing a successful pivotal clinical trial.
 We may also determine that the potential product and commercial profile of any of our product candidates may not ultimately be commercially successful, or even if they have the potential to be commercially successful, we may not have sufficient resources, which in either case could lead us to discontinue development of one or more of our product candidates or we may otherwise determine to not support further development of any of our product candidates at any time for any reason.
 If we do not receive regulatory approvals for more than one of our product candidates, we may not be able to continue our operations.